AmyOuY/RestaurantManagementApp/README.md

 <img src="./Images/insertOrder.png">

 <hr />
 <h3> Order Controller -- viewing the order details of a specific dining table.
 In addition to the above View Order Summary request, the Search Order action can also lead to this page.
 The Add Order link, Edit link, Details link and Delete link allows inserting new order, editing ordered food, viewing ordered food and deleting ordered food respectively.
 If there is no question about the order for this specific dining table we can type in the table number and submit the order.
-The order needs to be submitted again whenever the order details were changed. </h3>
+The order needs to be submitted again whenever the order details are changed. </h3>
 <img src="./Images/orderDetails.png">

 <hr />